Skip to main content

 • Another person to sexual penetration by compulsion

-• An imprisoned person, to sexual penetration if the offender is employed in a state or private correctional facility, or as a law enforcement
+• An imprisoned person to sexual penetration, if the offender is a corrections officer or law enforcement officer

 Recklessly subjecting another person to sexual penetration by compulsion.